 M2 iPad Pro: Lack of change in the front camera criticized

-At CNBC showed Sofia Pitt is impressed with the processing power of the M2, which will be noticeable when editing videos or "running multiple complex applications at the same time."
+At CNBC showed Sofia Pitt is impressed by the processing power of the M2, which will be noticeable when editing videos or "running multiple complex applications simultaneously."
 The screen has "excellent" image quality.
-But it is still "not an upgrade over last year's model."
-The mini-LED of the 12.9-inch display was praised as being brighter "than any other iPad I've used before," with watching videos in a bright room being a highlight.
+However, it is still "not an upgrade over last year's model."
+The 12.9-inch Mini-LED display was praised as brighter "than any other iPad I've used," with watching videos in a bright room being a highlight.
 While the M2 and Hover innovations are improvements, the lack of other changes was criticized.
-The repositioned front camera on the iPad 10 should also have been an innovation on the iPad Pro.
-But Apple did not implement this change.
+The repositioned front-facing camera on the iPad 10 should have been a new feature on the iPad Pro as well, but Apple didn't implement this change.

 A comprehensive judgment will only follow